Updated November 24, 2017

 Budapest has a number of markets throughout the city.
 The largest ones are located outside St. Stephen’s Basilica (Szent István tér) and Vörösmarty Square (Vörösmarty tér), both in the centre of the city.
 At both, you’ll find stalls featuring classic Hungarian foods, many trinkets and crafts and beautiful Christmas decorations.

-One of the unique things to the Christmas market in Vörösmarty square is the light show that is projected onto the Gerbeaud House – the famous pastry shop that stands on one side of the square.
+One of the unique things about the Christmas market in Vörösmarty square is the light show that is projected onto the Gerbeaud House – the famous pastry shop that stands on one side of the square.
 The show is set to holiday music and is quite spectacular to see.
 You can see the lights every evening the market is open at 17.00, 18.00, 19.00 and 20.00.
 The windows of the Gerbeaud House also have an advent calendar with each corresponding window opening every day at 17:00.

 The market in front of St. Stephen’s Basilica comes complete with a tall decorated Christmas tree surrounded by a free ice rink.
 Bring your own skates for a quick whiz around the rink.
 It’s not very big and can get busy at nights though so be warned.